In October, we wear pink, in honor of National Breast Cancer Awareness month.

-In a Chicago Tribune article published earlier this month, Mary Paris, who is 60 and has breast cancer that has metastasized to her bones, couldn’t sleep and described her pain as “horrible.”
+In a Chicago Tribune article published in 2018, Mary Paris, who is 60 and has breast cancer that has metastasized to her bones, couldn’t sleep and described her pain as “horrible.”
 Her doctor talked to her about medical marijuana.

 After trying cannabis, Mary said her sleep improved and she felt like she had better mobility while experiencing less pain.

 The article also reports that according to the Illinois Department of Public Health, between 2014 when it began accepting applications for medical marijuana — and September 2017, it had approved 24,000 patients.
 A year later, the total is 44,000.

 The numbers shouldn’t be surprising.
 Back in 2015, Newsweek reported that a growing number of cancer patients and oncologists viewed the drug as a viable alternative for managing chemotherapy’s effects.

 “A day doesn’t go by where I don’t see a cancer patient who has nausea, vomiting, loss of appetite, pain, depression and insomnia,” said Dr. Donald Abrams, chief of hematology-oncology at San Francisco General Hospital and a professor of clinical medicine at the University of California, San Francisco.
 Marijuana, he said, “is the only anti-nausea medicine that increases appetite.”